-Bloating is the condition of your belly feeling swollen after eating (1).
-It is usually caused by excess gas production, and/or disturbances in the movement of the muscles of the digestive system (2).
-This can cause increased pressure and discomfort, and can sometimes make the stomach look bigger (3).
-The effect can be quite extreme in certain cases, and some have even used the term ?food baby.? ?Bloating? is not the same as water retention, but the two terms are often used interchangeably.
+Bloating is the condition of your belly feeling swollen after eating.
+It is usually caused by excess gas production, and/or disturbances in the movement of the muscles of the digestive system.
+This can cause increased pressure and discomfort, and can sometimes make the stomach look bigger.
+The effect can be quite extreme in certain cases, and some have even used the term food baby.
+Bloating is not the same as water retention, but the two terms are often used interchangeably.

-Read this article for ways to reduce water retention.
 Put simply, bloating involves excessive amounts of solids, liquids or gas in your digestive system.
 However, in some people, bloating is caused mostly by increased sensitivity.
-It just feels as if there is increased pressure in the abdomen, even though there isn?t (4, 5).
-About 16-30% of people report that they regularly experience bloating, so this is very common (6, 7, 2).
-Bloating can often cause pain, discomfort and a ?stuffed? feeling, but it can also make you look heavier and give the perception of large amounts of belly fat.
+It just feels as if there is increased pressure in the abdomen, even though there isn’t.
+About 16-30% of people report that they regularly experience bloating, so this is very common.
+Bloating can often cause pain, discomfort and a stuffed feeling, but it can also make you look heavier and give the perception of large amounts of belly fat.
 Although bloating is sometimes caused by serious medical conditions, it is most often caused by the diet and some foods or ingredients you are intolerant to.

 Here are 11 proven ways to reduce or eliminate bloating.

 1. Don’t Eat Too Much at a Time

 Being stuffed can feel like being bloated, but the problem is that you simply ate too much.